journey-js/journey/README.md

 Navigating to the url: *http:localhost/clients will load our route

-### asynrcronous route transitions through promises

 ### Beforeenter
 Great work so far!

 However, in our **Clients.js** script we have hardcoded a list of clients to display.
 In practice we will most likely load the clients from a server with a database storing the clients.

 We will use an Ajax request to load the clients from the server.
 We could place the Ajax call in the *enter* method.
+Remember from the previous section we can return a Promise from *enter* and *leave*.
 Here is an  updated **Clients.js**:

 ```js
 import xhr from "xhr.js";